 - Even with no head injury, they may stop breathing while they are unconscious and never wake up.

-Delerium Tremens (usually called “DTs”) begins about 2-3 days after the last drink.
-The high amount of electrical activity and excitatory glutamate plus the absence of GABA forces the brain and body into a neverending overdrive.
-The symptoms of Delerium Tremens all reflect the effects of what happens when our bodies are pushed too hard.
+Delerium Tremens (or “DTs”) begins about 2-3 days after the last drink.
+The high amount of gas-pedal glutamate plus the absence of GABA forces the brain and body into a potentially fatal overdrive.
+Put simply — just like any machine — the brain and body give out after running too fast, too hot, or too much for too long.

 - Rapid heart rate.